wakproductions/momo_stocks/README.md

+## Copyright Warning

+This repository is copyright © 2017 by Winston Kotzan.
+All rights reserved. _It is available on Github for informational purposes only.
+Do not copy or reuse any of this code without the written consent of Winston Kotzan._

 ## Installing Nokogiri

 There's an incompatibility with the xz lib installed by homebrew/imagemagick and the call Nokogiri makes to xz when